Wake Island: American annexation

 On June 23, 1902, USAT Buford, commanded by Captain Alfred Croskey and bound for Manila, spotted a ship's boat on the beach as it passed closely by Wake Island.
-Soon thereafter the boat was launched by Japanese on the island and sailed out to meet the transport.
+Soon thereafter, the Japanese launched the boat on the island and sailed out to meet the transport.
 The Japanese told Captain Croskey that they had been put on the island by a schooner from Yokohama in Japan and that they were gathering guano and drying fish.
-The captain suspected that they were also engaged in pearl hunting.
-The Japanese revealed that one of their parties needed medical attention and the captain determined from their descriptions of the symptoms that the illness was most likely beriberi.
-They informed Captain Croskey that they did not need any provisions or water and that they were expecting the Japanese schooner to return in a month or so.
-The Japanese declined an offer to be taken on the transport to Manila and were given some medical supplies for the sick man, some tobacco and a few incidentals.
+The captain suspected they were engaged in pearl hunting.
+The Japanese revealed that one of their parties needed medical attention, and the captain determined from their descriptions of the symptoms that the illness was most likely beriberi.
+They informed Captain Croskey that they did not need any provisions or water and expected the Japanese schooner to return in a month or so.
+The Japanese declined an offer to be taken on the transport to Manila and were given some medical supplies for the sick man, some tobacco, and a few incidentals.

-After USAT Buford reached Manila, Captain Croskey reported on the presence of Japanese at Wake Island.
+After USAT Buford reached Manila, Captain Croskey reported the Japanese presence at Wake Island.
 He also learned that USAT Sheridan had a similar encounter at Wake with the Japanese.
 The incident was brought to the attention of Assistant Secretary of the Navy Charles Darling, who at once informed the State Department and suggested that an explanation from the Japanese Government was needed.
 In August 1902, Japanese Minister Takahira Kogorō provided a diplomatic note stating that the Japanese Government had "no claim whatever to make on the sovereignty of the island, but that if any subjects are found on the island the Imperial Government expects that they should be properly protected as long as they are engaged in peaceful occupations."

-Wake Island was now clearly a territory of the United States, but during this period the island was only occasionally visited by passing American ships.
+Wake Island was now clearly a territory of the United States, but the island was only occasionally visited by passing American ships during this period.
 One notable visit occurred in December 1906, when U.S. Army General John J. Pershing, later famous as the commander of the American Expeditionary Forces in western Europe during World War I, stopped at Wake on USAT Thomas and hoisted a 45-star U.S. flag that was improvised out of sail canvas.